-During the year ended September 30, 2021, on April 23, 2021 the Company granted 90,000,000 options to purchase 90,000,000 common shares at a price of \$0.025 to its directors, officers, employees, consultants and advisors.
-The options have varied vesting provisions and are exercisable for a period of five years from the date of grant.

-The following assumptions were used for the Black-Scholes valuation of stock options granted during the year ended September 30, 2021: risk-free rate of 0.83% (2020 - 0%), expected life of 5 years (2020 - 0 years), annualized historical volatility of 160% (2020 - 0%) and a dividend rate of 0% (2020 - 0%).
-Expected volatilities are based on historical volatility of the Company's stock and other factors.
-The compensation cost that has been charged against income from options vested under the Plan was \$55,750 for the six months ended March 31, 2022 (2021 - \$) as 2,500,000 options vested during the period.

-The weighted-average grant-date fair value of options granted during the year ended September 30, 2021 was \$0.022 (2020 - \$Nil).
+During the year ended September 30, 2021, on April 23, 2021, the Company granted 90,000,000 options to purchase 90,000,000 common shares at a price of \$0.025 to its directors, officers, employees, consultants and advisors.
+The options are exercisable for a period of five years from the date of grant and are all now fully vested.
+The following assumptions were used for the Black-Scholes valuation of stock options granted during the year ended September 30, 2021: risk-free rate of 0.83%, expected life of 5 years, annualized historical volatility of 160% and a dividend rate of 0%.
+Expected volatilities are based on the historical volatility of the Company's stock and other factors.
+The weighted-average grant-date fair value of options granted during the year ended September 30, 2021 was \$0.022.